datasciencelabs/datasciencelabs.github.io-2017/pages/projects.md

 #### Code

 We expect you to write high-quality and readable R code in your RMarkdown file.
-You should strive for doing things the right way and think about aspects such as reusability, error handling, etc. We also expect you to document your code.
+You should strive for doing things the right way and think about aspects such as reproducibility, cleaning data, etc. We also expect you to document your code.

 #### Peer Assessment

 It is important to provide positive feedback to people who truly worked hard for the good of the team and to also make suggestions to those you perceived not to be working as effectively on team tasks.
 We ask you to provide an honest assessment of the contributions of the members of your team, including yourself.
-The feedback you provide should reflect your judgment of each team member?s:
+The feedback you provide should reflect your judgment of each team member:

 * Preparation - were they prepared during team meetings?
 * Contribution - did they contribute productively to the team discussion and work?
 * Respect for others' ideas - did they encourage others to contribute their ideas?
 * Flexibility - were they flexible when disagreements occurred?

 Your teammate's assessment of your contributions and the accuracy of your self-assessment will be considered as part of your overall project score.
-The peer assessment is due due Wednesday, May 4 by **11:59pm (EST)**.
+The peer assessment is due Wednesday, May 4 by **11:59pm (EST)**.
 For instructions on how to submit, please see **Submission Instructions** below.

 #### Project Website

 You will create a public website for your project using [Google Sites](https://sites.google.com/?pli=1) or Github Pages or any other web hosting service of your choice.
 The web site should effectively summarize the main results of your project and tell a story.
 Consider your audience (the site is public) and keep the level of discussion at the appropriate level.
-Your RMarkdown file, HTML file and data should be linked to the web site as well, either using a zip file, [github](https://github.com), [bitbucket](https://bitbucket.org), or another code hosting site.
+Your RMarkdown file, HTML file and data should be linked from your GitHub Repository (see below) to the web site as well.
 Also embed your main visualizations and your screencast in your website.

 The final project website is due Friday, May 6 by **11:59pm (EST)**.
 For instructions on how to submit, please see **Submission Instructions** below.